aaalgieee/aaalgieee/README.md

 ## Mabuhay and Welcome! 👋

-I am Al Gabriel, a 20 Years Old student developer, video editor and (currently learning) 3DFX.
-Graduated Senior High School as a Humanities and Social Studies Student at [Notre Dame of Cotabato](https://www.facebook.com/NDCotabato/) and currently enrolled at [University of the Immaculate Conception](https://www.uic.edu.ph/) as a BS Computer Science Student.
-I also have a fond in cars, anime, k-dramas, tech, and quite a audiophile. :>
+I am Al Gabriel, a student in University of the Immaculate Conception taking Bachelor of Science in Computer Science.
+Interested in iOS Development and Backend Development.

 Currently the Lead of [Google Developer Student Clubs UIC](https://www.facebook.com/dscuic)